-Spanning a great distance from Hankou North to Dongwu Avenue, Line 1 of the Wuhan Metro gets me to where I need to go.
-Line 1 was Wuhan's first ever metro line, built like a monorail with its elevated tracks its a great way to see the changing face of this provincial Hubei city.
+Spanning the great distance from Hankou North to Dongwu Avenue, Line 1 of the Wuhan Metro gets me to where I need to go.
+Line 1 was Wuhan's first ever metro line, built like a monorail with its elevated tracks it's a great way to see the changing face of this provincial Hubei city.
 Opening Wuhan up to it's very own IKEA, Line 1 takes me to my best one!
-Oh, no Xunlimen?!
+My China bestie!
+Yes!

 Getting to know Line 1 the hard way I found myself at Erqi Road Station, making my way to Wuhan Citizens Home to get my visa issued was the main aim of that journey.
 That was before Line 3 was even thought of I had to scramble back to Line 1 with hardly any clue how to get back to that station, it was an experience for certain!
 Calling to a more familiar time, I was thirsty to see more of Wuhan.
 Getting to Huangpu Road was a breeze, the elevated metro meets Line 2 at Xunlimen so I changed effortlessly.
 Following my real-time location from my WeChat app I tried to remember the Google map that I had foolishly trusted.
 With a stroke of luck I found Jiefang Park eventually, located merely a few minutes walk from that Jiang'an Line 1 station.
 I had no intention of going any further north of Huangpu Road, OK?!
 Compared to Line 2 it's significantly easier to grab a seat on-board a Line 1 metro train.
 Dazhimen, who?!
 Go!